ihenriquebr/monopoly_bank/README.md

 # My first project
 Everything that I applied to this project I learned in the [Basic Python Course](https://www.youtube.com/playlist?list=PLvE-ZAFRgX8hnECDn1v9HNTI71veL3oW0) from Curso em Vídeo on YouTube.<br />
-It's a simple project, but it's also a big step for me.
+It's a simple, but it's also a big step for me.
 Thank you!